heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 #### Condition `[?(Condition)]`

 Condition steps return an array containing all attribute values or array items for which `Condition` evaluates to `true`.
-It can be applied to both an object (then it checks each attribute value) and an array (then it checks each item). `Condition` must be an expression in which [relative expressions](#basic-relative) starting with `@` can be used. `@` evaluates to the current attribute value or array item for which the condition is evaluated and can be followed by further selection steps.
+It can be applied to both an object (then it checks each attribute value) and an array (then it checks each item). `Condition` must be an expression in which [relative expressions](#relative-expressions) `@` and `#` can be used. `@` evaluates to the current attribute value or array item, and `#` to its key or index.
+Both can be followed by further selection steps.

 As attributes have no order, the sorting of the result array of a condition step applied to an object is not specified.